Chunyip-maker/FLIR_Camera/README.md

   - **[Sprint 4/](./docs/Sprint%204/)** - Sprint 4 documentation (to be added)
 - **[src/](./src/)** - Source code folder (to be populated starting from Sprint 2)
 - **[README.md](./README.md)** - This file
+## Workflow Guidelines

+Ensuring smooth progress and collaboration within our project requires adhering to certain workflow guidelines.
+Below are the key practices we follow:

+### Branch Naming Convention

+To maintain clarity and organization in our codebase, we use specific prefixes for branch names based on the type of work being done:

+- **Feature branches** should start with `feature/`, followed by a brief description of the feature.
+Example: `feature/user-authentication`.
+- **Bugfix branches** should start with `fix/`, followed by a brief description of the fix.
+Example: `fix/login-issue`.

+### Commit Message Guide

+Commit message should include:

+- A short, descriptive title (50 characters max) summarizing the change.
+- A detailed description (if necessary) explaining the reason for the change and its impact.

+### Pull Request (PR) Process

+To maintain the quality and consistency of our project, follow these steps for submitting and reviewing pull requests:

+1. **Creating a PR**: Once work on a branch is complete, create a pull request on GitHub.
+The PR description should clearly describe the changes and their purpose.
+2. **Code Review**: At least one other team member should review the PR for feedback or approval.
+3. **Merging PRs**: After review and approval, PRs can be merged into the main branch.
+Ensure that the PR passes all automated tests before merging.

+### Document Updates

+Updates to documentation files, such as this README, can be made directly in the `main` branch to streamline the process of keeping our project documentation current.

 ## Changelog